-The international research group RELICS brings together researchers interested in the dynamic role of Latin as a European literary and cultural language.
-We aim to cross traditional periodic demarcations and the borders between different regional or national languages and literatures.
-These divisions are often reflected in our academic research and teaching practices, disciplines and subfields.
+The international research network RELICS brings together researchers interested in the dynamic role of Latin as a European literary and cultural language.
+We want to facilitate the crossing of traditional periodic demarcations and the borders between different regional or national languages and literatures.
+Further, we want to encourage theoretical discussions about the function and place of Latin as a European literature, as well as metadisciplinary debates about the study of Latin in the humanities today.
+To this end, we organize events and publish an open access peer-reviewed journal.

 Read more: Our Vision